Home

 The mystery of death is certainly not going to be solved by any one article, or even any one religion.

-It's probably safe to say that all witches believe that consciousness continues after death, and that no one really knows how or in what form.
+It's probably safe to say that all Witches believe that consciousness continues after death, and that no one really knows for certain how or in what form.

 We can't know all the answers of life.
 And we don't need to.